-Downtown LA has undergone significant transformation in recent decades, and these days the neighborhood offers a diverse menu of things to do.
-The neighborhood is home to a vibrant art scene, a mouthwatering culinary landscape, and several infamous Los Angeles institutions.
+Downtown LA has undergone significant transformation in recent decades, and these days the area offers a diverse menu of things to do.
+The area is home to a vibrant art scene, a mouthwatering culinary landscape, and several infamous Los Angeles institutions.

 Travel back in time with a ride on a historic funicular railway or an exploration of El Pueblo, the city’s birthplace.
-Enjoy a masterful performance at the Walt Disney Concert Hall and browse thousands of volumes and local favorite The Last Bookstore.
+Enjoy a masterful performance at the Walt Disney Concert Hall and browse thousands of volumes and local favourite The Last Bookshop.
 And don’t forget about the food: DTLA offers cuisine from every corner of the world for every budget.

 • 1